adeeweller/adeeweller.github.io/_pages/teaching.md

 * Instructor for Technology Bootcamp (Graduate level, with Eddy Yeung, Fall 2023-Spring 2024)
   * Crash course on the best practices for software such as R, LaTeX, python, and text editors, as well as citation managers and other organizational software.
 See below for code.

+* Guest Lecturer for POLS 320: Political Violence with Dr. Caroline Brandt (Fall 2023)
+  * Lead lecture and discussion on how organized crime shapes local politics in Mexico, with implications for governance elsewhere.

 * Instructor for Emerging Security Studies Fellow Program (Carnegie Institute of New York, Fall 2023)
   * Led lecture and discussion on what security studies are, how history has shaped them, and their implications for public policy.

 * TA for POLS 208: Research Design and Methods with Dr. Carly Potz-Nielsen (Spring 2023)
   * Fundamental concepts and quantitative techniques of empirical political inquiry.
 Introduction to concepts of measurement, parametric, and non-parametric statistics.

 * Grader for POLS 110: Introduction to International Politics with Dr. David Davis III (Spring 2022)
   * Introduction to analytical concepts, the nature of the interstate system, the assumptions and ideas of diplomacy, the determinants of foreign policy.